mtruel/projet_NN/doc/source/NN2.rst

 The grid generation is made by the ``create_grid()`` function.

-The entire grid is given to the network.
+The entire grid is given to the network, whereas the article :cite:`papagiannopoulos_clausen_avellan_2021` splits the grid in multiple parts to give more data to the network.
-The article :cite:`papagiannopoulos_clausen_avellan_2021`` splits the grid in multiple parts to give more data to the network.
+This could be done in a future version of the project.

 ------------------------
  Final node positioning